Buchetta shop: History

 In 1559, Cosimo I de' Medici, Grand Duke of Tuscany, permitted agriculturalists to sell their wine directly to consumers at their residences.
 As a result, the servants of the rich Florentine houses sold wine from the lord's estates through tiny windows, just large enough to pass a flask through, which came to be called sportellos.
 In 1759, the Bando Granducale solidified the concept of botteghe a sportello (sportello shops).
 This significantly weakened the power of the wine guilds.

 At the beginning of the 1900s, the laws on selling wine changed, the palaces were subdivided, and many buchettas were bricked up, or converted to doorbells or mailboxes or niches.
 A flood in 1966 destroyed many wooden components, but exposed at least one buchetta which had been plastered over, leading to its restoration.

 During the plagues of the Renaissance, the sportellos were used as a low-contagion-risk way of conducting commerce.
-In the COVID-19 pandemic, buchettas were reopened to serve that function again.
+In the COVID-19 pandemic, a few buchettas were reopened to serve that function again.
 Food, drinks, and gelato were sold.
+As of 2023, about seven buchettas in Florence are open serving wine and other drinks, with many more visible but blocked or bricked up.

 In 2014, Robbin Gheesling completed and extensive street photography project of the Wine Doors of Florence.

+Actor and gastronomy presenter Stanley Tucci helped popularise buchette del vino in Firenze among Western audiences with his 2021 CBS Searching for Italy series.